OctopusDeploy/docs/docs/api-and-integration/bamboo.md

 Importantly:

-- The `--project`Â setting specifies which project in Octopus Deploy that we want to deploy
+- The `--project` setting specifies which project in Octopus Deploy that we want to deploy
-- The `--deployTo`Â setting specifies the environment in Octopus that we are deploying to.
+- The `--deployTo` setting specifies the environment in Octopus that we are deploying to.
 This changes with each environment in Bamboo.
 - The `--version` matches the version of the Octopus release that we created in the build plan
 - The `--progress` flag tells Octo.exe to write the deployment log from Octopus to the log in Bamboo.
 This flag was added in 2.5; in previous versions of Octo.exe you can use `--waitfordeployment` instead.
 You can also remove this flag if you want the Bamboo deployment to complete immediately without waiting for the deployment in Octopus to complete.